karlatt/iko-calendar-example/README.md

 As I am a dirty little pig , I removed half of the test files but not everything so the test won't work and this is pas très bien

 ## Further help

+ If you need any help , ask Patrick he will be positively delighted to offer all his time